geoffersliu/dsiprojects/Project1234/project_2/Project2_readme.md

 8. Modeling was done with train test split, cross validation score, GridsearchCV to find best parameters, linear regression
 9. Regularization using ridge, lasso and elastic net were used.
 10. Lasso was used to predict housing prices because it reduces coefficients to 0, bringing down number of variables to 28.
-11. With Lasso, the score on unseen X_test_mc data is a pretty decent 0.85.
+11. With Lasso, the score on unseen X_test_mc data is 0.85.

 ## Outcome

 These are the features that the Lasso modeling retained

-bsmt_qual
-building_age
+bsmt_qualcon
 building_age
 condition_1_Feedr
 condition_1_Norm